An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Theoretical Baseline

 Apart from the presence of a test function $v$ in Eq. \ref{eq:advection-weak-dgm}, the second integrand simply represents the net flux of the conserved quantity $\underline{u}\alpha$ over the set of element boundaries.

 For Eqs. \ref{eq:advection-weak-dgm} and \ref{eq:advection-fvm} to be equivalent in this case, the third integrand resulting from partial integration has to vanish in addition.
-However, this can be shown trivially by setting the order of the polynomial space for trial and test function to zero.
+However, this can be shown trivially by setting the order of the polynomial space for the trial and test function to zero.
 Then, the derivative of the test function vanishes and thus the entire term does not contribute to the weak form.

 After performing this step, the test function is still present in the remaining parts of Eq. \ref{eq:advection-weak-dgm}.
-In order for the remaining terms to be equivalent, it must vanish out of the equation as well.
-This can be accomplished in a straightforward manner by fixing the value of the test function to be unity.
+For the remaining terms to be equivalent, they must vanish out of the equation as well.
+This can be accomplished straightforwardly by fixing the value of the test function to be unity.
 In the weak form, this step is admissible since it must hold for all instances of $V$.
-As $1 \in V^0$ where $V^0$ is the space of constant polynomials, this statement holds true in particular for a Bubnov Galerkin scheme, as trial and test space must be identical.
+As $1 \in V^0$ where $V^0$ is the space of constant polynomials, this statement holds in particular for a Bubnov Galerkin scheme, as trial and test space must be identical.
 The qualitative similarity of both schemes is illustrated in Figure \ref{fig:fv-vs-dg-2d}.

-For both schemes, DoFs are entirely local to the cell and coupling happens through calculation of a numerical flux - or in more formal terms, through evaluation of the hull integral in the corresponding weak form.
-However, the FVM only stores one DoF per cell which has notable implications for calculation of the numerical flux.
+For both schemes, DoFs are entirely local to the cell and coupling happens through the calculation of a numerical flux - or in more formal terms, through the evaluation of the hull integral in the corresponding weak form.
+However, the FVM only stores one DoF per cell which has notable implications for the calculation of the numerical flux.
 This means that as a first step, the cell values have to be reconstructed at the mesh facets.
 These reconstructed DoFs which depend on the cell values that they interpolate between can then be coupled to their counterparts at opposing mesh facets.
 These relationships are denoted by DoFs being colored identically (coupled) and being transparent (reconstructed) in Figure \ref{fig:fv-2d}.
 For a DGM scheme of first order or higher, this interpolation step oftentimes is not necessary if the quadrature scheme is chosen carefully.
 For a collocation method (see section \ref{sec:fdm} for a more thorough discussion), one does not need to tabulate the full list of DoF values at the set of facet quadrature points, but rather only a small subset of DoFs that are owned by the facet \cite{hesthavenNodalDiscontinuousGalerkin2008}.